 Sciatica is a well-known example of radiculopathy.
 This condition, which is caused by a pinched sciatic nerve, causes severe, sharp pain that shoots down one leg.
 In severe cases, a pinched nerve leads to numbness and muscle weakness.

-As a holistic health care provider, Dr. Hodgkiss focuses on identifying the root cause of your back pain.
-Your assessment includes a physical exam and a thorough review of your symptoms.
+As an interventional radiologist, Dr. Hodgkiss and Dr. Bromley take a unique approach to identify the root cause of your back pain.
+Your assessment includes a physical exam, a thorough evaluation of your symptoms, and a detailed review of your imaging.

-Depending on the results of your exam, Dr. Hodgkiss may perform or order additional tests.
+Depending on the results of your exam, we may perform or order additional tests.
 You may need blood tests, X-rays, an MRI or CT scan, nerve function studies, or a bone scan.

 Back pain treatment typically begins with conservative care such as anti-inflammatory medications, physical therapy, and lifestyle changes that take stress off your back.